 - Close coordination with schools, families, and others that help foster student success.

 Squash Haven has provided motivated, committed, and able New Haven students with life-changing opportunities since 2007.
 Our model is based on the leading examples of the National Urban Squash and Education Association (NUSEA) member programs in cities throughout the country.
 Since 1996, NUSEA member programs have provided rigorous, year-round, and longitudinal academic and athletic support to low-income urban youth.
 With 100% high school graduation and 93% four-year college matriculation rates for program participants across programs, other examples gave us the confidence that a similar model of middle school support would yield lasting results for young people in New Haven.
 Each urban squash's program includes academic support, competitive squash instruction, and community service.
 Participants in each member program are selected from school partners where at least 70% of students' families meet federal low-income thresholds.
-Formally, NUSEA provides criteria for membership, competitive opportunities, a flexible but highly successful model for youth development, and limited financial support.
-Informally, NUSEA member programs, their boards, and their staff, have been and continue to be invaluable resources as we refine and improve our programming and processes.
+Formally, NUSEA provides criteria for membership, a formal evaluation process, competitive opportunities, and a flexible but highly successful model for youth development.
+Informally, NUSEA member programs, their boards, and their staff support our development of best practices and professional development.

 Our top accomplishments from 2013-14 include the following: